Plates Issued: For states that only require a single plate to be displayed on the rear of the vehicles, "single" is used followed by the year that this change was made (as it seems the assumption is that all states required plates to be displayed on the front and back before that point). Thus, "pair

 Florida single (1922) DHSMV (Department of Highway Safety and Motor Vehicles) Owner (Transfer/Surrender) Aluminum perm sticker

-Hawaii pair County Government Vehicle Aluminum none
+Hawaii pair Issued by Local County Government Vehicle Aluminum none

 Idaho pair DMV (Division of Motor Vehicles) (under ITD (Idaho Transportation Department)) Owner (Transfer) Aluminum serial (FL00000)